Responsibilities of a CTO

 In a startup situation, the business may not even yet exist when the CTO gets involved.
 (He or she may be an investor.)
 The CTO will be crucial during the planning stages, evaluating the technical viability of the product and designing solutions to bring it to life.

 Early in the life of a startup, the CTO will develop a Minimum Viable Product (MVP) to attract investors or users.
-At the same time, the CTO will guide the technology architecture, focusing on security, integration and scalability.
+At the same time, the CTO will plan the technology architecture with a firm hand on security, integration and scalability.

 As the product matures, the CTO ensures quality control and takes responsibility for building and supervising teams and IT operations.